calebtuttle/portfoliobuilder/docs/weighting_methods.md

 ## Market Capitalization
 Weight each stock in the basket proportionally to its weight in the total market capitalization of the basket (stock weight = stock market cap / basket market cap).

-For example, assume we have a portfolio worth $1,000, and consider the following basket.
+For example, assume we have a portfolio worth $1,000.
+Consider the following basket.

 Basket0:\
     Weighting method: equal\
     Basket weight: 50%\
     Basket constituents: FB AAPL

 For simplicity, let's assume AAPL's market cap is $2 trillion and FB's $1 trillion.
-The total market cap of the basket, then, is $3 trillion.
+The total market cap of the basket is $3 trillion.
 AAPL accounts for 2/3 of the basket market cap, while FB accounts for 1/3 of it.
 When we purchase Basket0, we will purchase $333.33 of AAPL and $166.67 of FB for a total of $500.

 ## Value (naive)
 Weight each stock according to its EV/FCF ratio.
 The lower a stock's EV/FCF ratio, the greater the weight.

-Here is a more formal articulation.
-Let n be the number of stocks in the basket.
-Let i iterate from 0 to n.
-Let k iterate from n to 0.
-Let v be the sum of the EV/FCF values of all stocks in the basket.
-We sort the stocks according to EV/FCF such that higher a EV/FCF places the stock later in the list.
-We generate the weight of a stock with this formula:\
-    weight of stock_i = (stock_n's EV/FCF) / v
+(The details of how each weight is calculated can be found in [the code](../portfoliobuilder/weighting.py#class-Value).)

-For example, assume we have a portfolio worth $1,000 and are going to buy the following basket.
+For example, assume we have a portfolio worth $1,000.
+Consider the following basket.

 Basket0:\
     Weighting method: equal\